kmaterna/gnss_timeseries_viewers/README.md

 ## Dependencies and Installation
 This library requires basic Python packages such as numpy and matplotlib.
+For full downloading functions, it requires a few pip Python dependencies: pandas, html5lib, beautifulsoup4.
 For the "stations_within_radius" function, it also requires a file called 'haversine' that is located in my Utilities library (https://github.com/kmaterna/Utility_Code), so please download or clone that as well.
 For a single mapping utility, I use the pygmt library based on GMT-6 (https://github.com/GenericMappingTools/pygmt).
 It's highly optional, but you can make an automatic map if you have it.

 Please download, clone, or fork this library and put the path to GPS_TOOLS/ on your $PYTHONPATH.
 The drivers in drivers_and_configs should provide some examples on how to access the major functions in this library.
 I expect this library would work on Mac and Linux systems, but possibly not Windows.